-Both Drip and MailChimp were born with the intention of harnessing the power of email marketing in order to transform a business into unparalleled success.
+Both Drip and MailChimp were born with the intention of harnessing the power of email marketing in order to transform a business into an unparalleled success.
 To that degree, both platforms have evolved and reinvented themselves to serve this purpose ever since their inception.

 Today, both MailChimp and Drip enjoy a loyal fan base of their own, the former more so than the latter.